floating-ui/floating-ui/docs/_includes/popper-documentation.md

 ### Popper.Defaults : <code>Object</code>
 Default options provided to Popper.js constructor.<br />
-These can be overriden using the `options` argument of Popper.js.<br />
+These can be overridden using the `options` argument of Popper.js.<br />
 To override an option, simply pass as 3rd argument an object with the same structure of this object, example:
 ```